 Many Americans are intimately bound up in the winning and losing of their home teams.
 Late in the 2007 season, when the luckless Cleveland Browns were having some success and threatening to go to the NFL playoffs, a large local studio full of men and women at the end of a weekend yoga class unabashedly chanted OM three times for the team, hoping for God’s sake some psychic energy would rub off on the players for that night’s big game.

-In the event, the yoga gods played their own private little joke on the fans.
+In the event, the yoga gods played their own little private joke on the fans.
 Even though the Cleveland Browns won the game, they lost in a statistical tie-breaker to another team and failed to make the playoffs.

 How did yoga become a supposed non-competitive activity in our world, a world defined and bound by competition, especially since in its birthplace many define it as a sport?
 In the sub-continent where it all got started yoga has had a competitive aspect to it for more than millennia.